 - The parent should also complete the Federal Direct PLUS Loan Master Promissory Note through studentloans.gov.

-Utilize an Endorser
+Use an Endorser

 If credit is denied, the parent will have the ability to obtain an endorser by completing the request on studentloans.gov.
 The endorser will need the PLUS Endorser Code to connect the endorsement to the denied PLUS loan.
-This can be found in the confirmation email received in the denial notice or by logging into studentloans.gov and selecting “Direct PLUS Loan Requests.”
+This can be found in the denial notice email or by logging into studentloans.gov and selecting “Direct PLUS Loan Requests.”
 We highly recommend using an electronic endorser as it is the fastest way to complete this request.
 If you choose to complete your request with a paper endorser, you must notify our office when the endorser is approved, or your loan may be delayed.

 If the parent does not have an endorser, the student can contact our office to request an additional unsubsidized Federal Direct Loan.